 Italy’s Amalfi Coast crams many beautiful sights into its 50 kilometers, with pastel coloured houses nestled against steep rock faces.
-This UNESCO World Heritage site in the Campania region is considered to be an outstanding example of a Mediterranean landscape, and we’ve rounded up 5 unmissable places to see on the Amalfi Coast.
+This UNESCO World Heritage site in the Campania region is considered to be an outstanding example of a Mediterranean landscape.
+Here are the most unmissable places to see on the Amalfi Coast.

-The lemon sorbet at Covo dei Saraceni is a must try, just be prepared to queue at peak times.
+The lemon sorbet at Covo dei Saraceni luxury hotel is a must try, just be prepared to queue at peak times.